Obtaining an aircraft maintenance engineer (AME) licence

 The information on this page is a basic overview only.
 Read the above documents before beginning an AME training program.

-- complete a Transport Canada approved AME basic training program or have completed an AME basic training program acceptable to Transport Canada;
+- Complete a Transport Canada-approved AME basic training program (or one that is acceptable to Transport Canada)

-- have gained skill by performing a number of specific maintenance tasks;
+- Gain skills by doing a number of specific maintenance tasks

-- have successfully completed the technical (if required) and Regulatory exams;
+- Successfully complete the technical (if required) and regulatory exams

 AME basic training programs

-- Find a list of Canadian approved and acceptable AME basic training organizations (currently active).
+- Find a list of Transport Canada-approved AME basic training organizations (currently active)

-These samples explain the AME training goals listed in the Airworthiness Manual 566, Appendix C. The curriculum samples may be used by Transport Canada to assess the documentation of students who did not obtain their basic training from an approved or acceptable training organization.
+These samples explain the AME training goals listed in the Airworthiness Manual Chapter 566, Appendix C. We may use curriculum samples to assess the documentation of students who did not obtain their basic training from an approved or acceptable training organization.